 Reddit Media Website's Technical Design Sketch

 I use DreamHost shared hosting to run this website.
-Overall it is great hosting company and I have been with them for more than a year now!
-Unfortunately since it is a shared hosting, sometimes the server gets overloaded and serving of dynamic pages can become slow (a few seconds to load).
+Overall it is great hosting company and I have been with them for more than a year now.
+The best part is that you get shell access.
+Unfortunately a downsite is that as it's shared hosting, sometimes the server gets overloaded and serving of dynamic pages can become slow.

-I want the new website to be as fast as possible even when the server is a bit loaded.
-I do not want any dynamic parsing to be involved when accessing the website.
-Because of this I will go with generating static HTML pages.
+I want the new website to be as fast as possible even when the server is loaded.
+I do not want any dynamic parsing to be involved when loading the website.
+Because of this I will go with generating static HTML pages for the content.

-A knowledgeable user might ask if this design does not have a race-condition at the moment the new static page is generated and user requesting the same page.
-The answer is no. The way new pages will be generated is that they will be written to temporary files, then moved in place of the existing ones.
-The website runs on Linux operating system and by looking up `man 2 rename' we find that
+An experienced user might ask if this design does not have a race-condition – what happens at the moment when the new static page is generated and user loads the same page.
+Isn't there a race condition?
+The answer is no. I've thought about it and the way static pages will be updates is they will first be written to temporary files, then moved in place of the existing ones.
+The website runs on Linux operating system and by looking up `man 2 rename' you'll find that:

 Reddit provides RSS feed to the front page news.
-It has 25 latest news and maybe 5 are media links.
+It has 25 latest news and maybe 5 of them are media links.
 That is not enough links to launch the website.
-People visiting the site will get bored with just 5 links and a few new added daily.
-I need more content right at the moment I launch the site.
-Or I could to launch the site later when articles have piled up.
-Unfortunately, I do not want to wait and I want to launch it ASAP!
-The hacker's approach!
+People visiting the site will get bored with just 5 links and only 10 new added daily.
+I need more content to launch the site.
+I could wait and launch the site later when articles have piled up but I do not want to wait and I want to launch it ASAP!

-First, I will create a script which will go through all the pages on reddit looking for picture and video links, and insert the found items in the database.
-It will match patterns in link titles and will match domains which exclusively contain media.
+Here's what I'm gonna do.
+First, I'll create a script that will go through all the pages on reddit looking for picture and video links, and insert the found items in the database.
+It will match patterns in link titles and domains which contain only media (such as flickr or xkcd).

-Here is the list of patterns I could come up with which describe pictures and videos:
+Here is the list of patterns I came up with that describe pictures and videos:

-And here are the domains found on youtube which exclusively contain media:
+And here are the domains that exclusively contain media:

-This script will output the found items in human readable format, ready for input to another script which will absorb this information and put it in the SQLite database.
+This script will output the found items in a human readable format, ready for input to another script, which will absorb this information and put it in the SQLite database.
+A true Unix hacker's approach!

 There is one constant in this script which can be changed.
-This constant, VOTE_THRESHOLD, sets the threshold of how many votes a post on reddit should have received to be collected by our program.
-I had to add it because when digging in older reddit's posts, media with 1 or 2 votes can be found which means it really wasn't that good.
+This constant, VOTE_THRESHOLD, sets the threshold of how many votes a post should have received to be collected by the program.
+I had to add it because when digging (heh) through older reddit's posts there are a lot of links with 1 or 2 votes, which means it really wasn't that good.

 The script outputs each media post matching a pattern or domain in the following format: